-The Community page is where sangha members can post self-organizing sangha participant activities such as hikes, picnics, outings, etc. These activities are not initiated nor officially sponsored by Upaya Sangha of Tucson LLC.
+The Community page is where sangha members can post self-organizing sangha participant activities such as hikes, picnics, outings, other practice opportunities, resources, etc. These activities are not initiated nor officially sponsored by Upaya Sangha of Tucson LLC.

 If you would like to post an event, please send an email to Sensei Al Genkai Kaszniak with the title, event description, date of the event, where to meet, how to contact you, etc.

 Click here to see Bill Thompson’s art and read his poetry.

 This peer-led group meets Thursday mornings to promote engaged practice and Dharma discussion in an informal, friendly, and contemplative atmosphere.
 On the 1st and 3rd Thursday morning of each month, we meet via Zoom at 10am.
 For these Zoom discussions, we focus on chosen books.
 In October, we will be beginning a new book: Full Simplicity: The Art of Renunciation and Letting Go by Kim Allen.
 We plan to spend about 3 months on this book.
 Then in the New Year, we will be reading The Wakeful Body : Somatic mindfulness as a path to freedom by Willan Blythe Baker and Kindness by Ajahn Brahm.

 On the 2nd & 4th Thursdays of the month, we meet in person.
 The 2nd Thursday, we typically meet at a park for a 30 minute group meditation, followed by time to check-in with one another.
 On the 4th Thursday of the month, we gather to go on short hikes, usually on Tucson’s West side.

 We have regular members who are lifelong practitioners, as well as those new to Buddhism.
 All are welcome!
 For more information, please contact Dawn Messer at email@example.com .